-The first time you log in to a Droplet in this situation, you'll be required to change the password for security reasons.
 If you lose or forget the root password, you can reset your Droplet's root password via the control panel.

 If you are running a Tor service, you are responsible for the sub-users that connect to it.
 There is no way to tell the difference between abuse from a user and abuse from sub-users, so malicious activity from your sub-users will flag your account.
 This can lead to us suspending your account and destroying your virtual servers.